u-blox/ubxlib/port/platform/common/automation/ACCESS.md

 ### External Access
 - By whatever means at your disposal give the externally-visible IP address of the `ubxlib` test system's router a DNS address on the public internet.
 For instance, you might use a service such as [noip](https://www.noip.com/), with the router running the necessary dynamic DNS client (most routers support this).

-- With that done, on the router, set up port forwarding so that requests arriving on the WAN side for ports 80 or 443 are forwarded to the same ports on the LAN-side address of the Jenkins machine.
+- With that done, on the router, set up port forwarding so that requests arriving on the WAN side for port 443 are forwarded to the same port on the LAN-side address of the Jenkins machine.
+If the WAN-side of your router is behind a firewall, see #tunnelling.

 - Obtain a private key for the Jenkins machine and get it signed by a CA by running Certbot in a Docker container as follows: